agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 </div>
 </div>

-And finally some examples of input and output:
+And finally some examples of inputs and correct outputs:

 <div class="chatgpt-edit-block">
 <div class="chatgpt-prompt-only" markdown="1">